aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

         Policies:
           - DynamoDBCrudPolicy:
               TableName: !Ref IdempotencyTable
-      IdempotencyTable:
-        Type: AWS::DynamoDB::Table
-        Properties:
-          AttributeDefinitions:
-            -   AttributeName: id
-                AttributeType: S
-          BillingMode: PAY_PER_REQUEST
-          KeySchema:
-            -   AttributeName: id
-                KeyType: HASH
-          TableName: "IdempotencyTable"
-          TimeToLiveSpecification:
-            AttributeName: expiration
-            Enabled: true
     ```

-!!! warning
+!!! warning "Large responses with DynamoDB persistence layer"
-    When using this utility with DynamoDB, your lambda responses must always be smaller than 400kb.
-Larger items cannot
+    When using this utility with DynamoDB, your function's responses must be [smaller than 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items).

-    be written to DynamoDB and will cause exceptions.
+	Larger items cannot be written to DynamoDB and will cause exceptions.

-!!! info
+!!! info "DynamoDB "
     Each function invocation will generally make 2 requests to DynamoDB.
 If the
     result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
 For retried invocations, you will
     see 1WCU and 1RCU.
 Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/) to
     estimate the cost.

+!!! danger "CREATE SECTION FOR PERSISTENCE LAYERS"

-### Lambda handler
+### Idempotent decorator

-You can quickly start by initializing the `DynamoDBPersistenceLayer` class outside the Lambda handler, and using it
-with the `idempotent` decorator on your lambda handler.
-The only required parameter is `table_name`, but you likely
+You can quickly start by initializing the `DynamoDBPersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.
-want to specify `event_key_jmespath` via `IdempotencyConfig` class.

-`event_key_jmespath`: A JMESpath expression which will be used to extract the payload from the event your Lambda handler
-is called with.
-This payload will be used as the key to decide if future invocations are duplicates.
-If you don't pass
-this parameter, the entire event will be used as the key.

 === "app.py"

+    ```python hl_lines="1 5 7 14"
+    from aws_lambda_powertools.utilities.idempotency import (
+        DynamoDBPersistenceLayer, idempotent
+    )

+    persistence_layer = DynamoDBPersistenceLayer(table_name="IdempotencyTable")

+    @idempotent(persistence_store=persistence_layer)
+    def handler(event, context):
+        payment = create_subscription_payment(
+            user=event['user'],
+            product=event['product_id']
+        )
+        ...
+        return {
+            "payment_id": payment.id
+            "message": "success",
+            "statusCode": 200,
+        }
+    ```

+=== "Example event"

+    ```json
+    {
+      "username": "xyz",
+      "product_id": "123456789"
+    }
+    ```

+#### Choosing a payload subset for idempotency

+!!! tip "Dealing with always changing payloads"
+    When dealing with a more elaborate payload, where parts of the payload always change, you should use **`event_key_jmespath`** parameter.

+Use [`IdempotencyConfig`](#customizing-the-default-behaviour) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.

+> **Payment scenario**

+In this example, we have a Lambda handler that creates a payment for a user subscribing to a product.
+We want to ensure that we don't accidentally charge our customer by subscribing them more than once.

+Imagine the function executes successfully, but the client never receives the response due to a connection issue.
+It is safe to retry in this instance, as the idempotent decorator will return a previously saved response.

+=== "payment.py"

-    ```python hl_lines="2-4 8-9 11"
+    ```python hl_lines="2-4 10 12 15 20"
     import json
     from aws_lambda_powertools.utilities.idempotency import (
         IdempotencyConfig, DynamoDBPersistenceLayer, idempotent
     )

+    persistence_layer = DynamoDBPersistenceLayer(table_name="IdempotencyTable")

-    # Treat everything under the "body" key in
+    # Treat everything under the "body" key
-    # the event json object as our payload
+    # in the event json object as our payload
     config = IdempotencyConfig(event_key_jmespath="body")
-    persistence_layer = DynamoDBPersistenceLayer(table_name="IdempotencyTable")

     @idempotent(config=config, persistence_store=persistence_layer)
     def handler(event, context):